zimbatm/vagrant-nixos/README.md

 This plugin sets some ground rules for nixos boxes to keep this configuration clean and provisioning possible.

-Box creators should ensure that their `configuration.nix` file imports an nix module `/etc/nixos/vagrant.nix` which will be overwritten by `vagrant-nixos` during `vagrant up` or `vagrant provision`.
+Box creators should ensure that their `configuration.nix` file imports an nix module `/etc/nixos/vagrant.nix` which will be overwritten by `vagrant-nixos-plugin` during `vagrant up` or `vagrant provision`.

 See the configuration in our [NixOS packer template](http://github.com/oxdi/nixos) for an example.